ubirch/ubirch-meta/INDEX.md

 ### Installing the toolchain

-After you've prepared the cross-compilation environment we can start downloading and compiling the actual toolchain which contains the libraries, linking helpers and some flashing support.
+After you've prepared the cross-compilation environment we can start downloading and compiling the actual [ubirch toolchain](https://github.com/ubirch/ubirch-meta) which contains the libraries, linking helpers and some flashing support.

 Currently the build script is only available for Linux and macOS.
 Feel free to adapt the